antmicro/topwrap/docs/source/inference.md

 modules found in [`pulp-platform/axi`](https://github.com/pulp-platform/axi) have two ports for each AXI interface: `req_i/o` and `resp_o/i`, each being a struct which contains all the signals.

-When specified on the command line, grouping hints use the following syntax:
+When specified on the command line via the `--grouping-hint` argument (which can be specified multiple times to add multiple hints), grouping hints use the following syntax:
 `old1,old2,...,oldN=new`.
-Whitespace between names and commas and the equal sign is ignored.
-Group names must be non-empty.
-For example, the grouping hints for `axi_cdc` would look like this:
+Whitespace between names, commas, and the equal sign is ignored, and all group names must be non-empty.
+For example, grouping hints arguments for `axi_cdc` would look like
-`src_req_i,src_resp_o=src` and `dst_req_o,dst_resp_i=dst`.
+this: `--grouping-hint=src_req_i,src_resp_o=src` and `--grouping-hint=dst_req_o,dst_resp_i=dst`.

 The second step is checking which interfaces fit which groups, and ranking how good of a fit they are.
 Then, interface modes are determined based on port directions, and finally, candidate assignments are applied, going from best to worst.
 If a port is used by two or more interfaces, the higher scoring one takes precedence, and the lower scoring interfaces are ignored.

+You can limit which interface definitions are considered during inference using the `--inference-interface` argument.
+The argument takes an interface definition name, and can be specified multiple times.
+During inference, only interfaces with names matching the specified ones will be considered.
+For example, to only attempt to infer `AXI4` and `AHB` interfaces, the arguments would look like this: `--inference-interface AXI4` and `--inference-interface AHB`.

 Finally, after the inference is done, a mapping is produced.
+This mapping is then saved into a mapping file in the destination repository, in the `mappings` subdirectory, for use with future `topwrap build` invocations.